stefan-gherman/interview_mbl/docs/module_oop.md

 #### How can you connect your application to a database server?
 What are the possible ways?

-You may use a driver ( JDBC Postgres driver) that facilitates the connection between your persistance layer and the database
+You may use a driver ( JDBC Postgres driver) that facilitates the connection between your persistance layer and the database.
+For this you may use a singleton or connection pooling.

 #### What do you know about database normalization?